dravalico/SocialNetwork/README.md

 docker compose up
 ```

-This will create the necessary containers for the database (`mongo`) and for the `Node.js` server.
-If no changes have been made to the `Docker` related files and `.env` files, the application will be reachable at (http://localhost:3000).
+This will create the necessary containers for the `MongoDB` database and for the `Node.js` server.
+If no changes have been made to the `Docker` related files and `.env` files, the application will be reachable at `http://localhost:3000`.